Free Consultation (803) 350-9230

 The Role of Technology in Gathering Evidence

-THE ROLE OF TECHNOLOGY IN GATHERING EVIDENCEWith recent advancements in technology, digital forensics have become increasingly important in the resolution of hit-and-run cases.
+THE ROLE OF TECHNOLOGY IN GATHERING EVIDENCEWith recent technological advancements, digital forensics have become increasingly important in resolving hit-and-run cases.
 Data from a variety of sources can offer key insights for investigators.

 For instance, GPS data from a suspect’s car or mobile phone could establish their whereabouts at the time of the incident.
 Automatic license plate recognition systems, now commonly used by law enforcement in many cities, could identify vehicles that passed through specific locations at particular times, potentially including the offending vehicle fleeing the scene.